**Are Millennials really the most studied generation in history?**

 As we are already in the moment, it’s time to delegate crucial responsibilities to millennials.
 With their affluent creativity and concern over their influence on the organization, millennials are more than capable of pioneering change.

-When employees feel empowered in their organizations, they are 20% more likely to stay in their roles according to a survey by TINYpulse.
+When employees feel empowered in their organizations, they are 20% more likely to stay in their roles, according to a survey by TINYpulse.

-Are Millennial Employees Really That Disloyal?
+## Are Millennial Employees Really That Disloyal?

 You would be surprised that the answer to that question is actually a big No.

-This clearly shows that millennials are prepared to spend more than 10 years at single organization in a career spanning over 45 years.
+This clearly shows that millennials are prepared to spend more than 10 years at a single organization in a career spanning over 45 years.

 [Skillbook Academy](https://skillbookacademy.com/) is an internationally acclaimed learning and consultation services company specializing in Agile Certification and Professional Development Courses.